Overcoming the Collateral Barrier to Capital Ownership for Every Citizen

 A Capital Credit Reinsurance Corporation (CCRC) would be established as a backup insurer of last resort, wholly on a self-financed basis, with no taxpayer funds or government underwriting involved except possibly for start-up organizational funds.
 Thereafter, its operational costs would be covered by premiums on the insurance programs the CCRC would offer to commercial capital credit insurers of banks and other lenders to ESOPs and other pure credit vehicles.

 This would cover the eventuality that companies issuing the shares did not earn enough profits to service the debt.
-The premium would be included in the annual interest charged by the lenders.
-Naturally, the sounder the share issuing company, the lower the premium.
+The capital credit insurance premium would be included in the one-time discount charged by the lenders.
+Naturally, the sounder the share-issuing company, the lower the premium.

 Differential risk categories, with adjustable premium rates, could be set up for grouping participating corporations, based on their maturity, their earnings history, the quality of their management, the nature and special risks of their industry, and so on, somewhat along the lines of the bond rating services of Moody’s and Standard & Poor’s.

 The CCRC could also offer portfolio reinsurance issued by private insurers, similar to the pension insurance the Pension Guarantee Insurance Corporation offers employers.
 For an additional premium charged to the new capital owners, commercial insurers would insure assets accumulating in capital homesteading accounts against the “downside risk.”
-Upon retirement, a worker would thereby be guaranteed a high percentage-say 75% to 90%-of the initial values of all company shares purchased through his ESOP account.
+Upon retirement, a worker would thereby be guaranteed a high percentage — say 75% to 90% — of the initial values of all company shares purchased through his Capital Ownership account.